Cougar: Characteristics

-The head of the cougar is round and the ears are erect.
+The head of the cougar is round, and the ears are erect.
 Its powerful forequarters, neck, and jaw serve to grasp and hold large prey.
 It has four retractile claws on its hind paws and five on its forepaws, of which one is a dewclaw.
 The larger front feet and claws are adaptations for clutching prey.

-Cougars are slender and agile members of the Felidae.
-They are the fourth largest cat species worldwide; adults stand about 60 to 90 cm tall at the shoulders.
+The cougar is slender and agile.
+It is the fourth largest cat species; adults stand about 60 to 90 cm tall at the shoulders.
 Adult males are around 2.4 m long from nose to tail tip, and females average 2.05 m, with overall ranges between 1.50 to 2.75 m nose to tail suggested for the species in general.
 Of this length, the tail typically accounts for 63 to 95 cm.
 Males generally weigh 53 to 72 kg.
 Females typically weigh between 34 and 48 kg.
 Cougar size is smallest close to the equator and larger towards the poles.

 The largest recorded cougar, shot in 1901, weighed 105.2 kg; claims of 125.2 kg and 118 kg have been reported, though they were probably exaggerated.
+Male cougars in North America average 62 kg, while the average female in the same region averages about 42 kg.
 On average, adult male cougars in British Columbia weigh 56.7 kg and adult females 45.4 kg, though several male cougars in British Columbia weighed between 86.4 and 95.5 kg.

-Depending on the locality, cougars can be smaller or bigger than jaguars, but are less muscular and not as powerfully built, so their weight is, on average, less.
-Whereas cougars tend to be larger as distance increases from the equator, which crosses the northern portion of South America, jaguars are generally smaller north of the Amazon River in South America and larger south of it.
+Depending on the locality, cougars can be smaller or bigger than jaguars but are less muscular and not as powerfully built, so on average, their weight is less.
+Whereas the size of cougars tends to increase as much as distance from the equator increases, which crosses the northern portion of South America, jaguars are generally smaller north of the Amazon River in South America and larger south of it.
 For example, while South American jaguars are comparatively large, and may exceed 90 kg, North American jaguars in Mexico's Chamela-Cuixmala Biosphere Reserve weigh approximately 50 kg, about the same as female cougars.

-Cougar coloring is plain (hence the Latin concolor ["one color"] in the scientific name), but can vary greatly across individuals, and even siblings.
-The coat is typically tawny, but it otherwise ranges from silvery-grey to reddish with lighter patches on the underbody, including the jaws, chin, and throat.
-Infants are spotted and born with blue eyes and rings on their tails; juveniles are pale and dark spots remain on their flanks.
-A leucistic individual was seen in Serra dos Órgãos National Park in Rio de Janeiro in 2013 when it was recorded by a camera trap, indicating that extremely rare, pure white individual cougars do exist in the species.
+Cougar coloring is plain tawny, ranging from silvery-grey to reddish with lighter patches on the underbody, including the jaws, chin, and throat.
+Kittens are spotted and born with blue eyes and rings on their tails; juveniles are pale, and dark spots remain on their flanks.
+A leucistic individual was seen in Serra dos Órgãos National Park in Rio de Janeiro in 2013 when it was recorded by a camera trap, indicating that pure white individuals do exist within the species, though they are extremely rare.

-The cougar has large paws and proportionally the largest hind legs in the Felidae, allowing for its great leaping and short-sprint ability.
-It is capable of leaping from the ground up to 5.5 m high into a tree.
+The cougar has large paws and proportionally the largest hind legs in Felidae, allowing for great leaping and powerful short sprints.
+It can leap from the ground up to 5.5 m high into a tree.

+It is the largest of the Felinae that is capable of purring.